-- (a) containing only a resolution that the statutory instrument that stands referred to the committee is void. - (b) indicating the manner in an identified portion of the statutory instrument offends the criteria set out in section 12 and the recommendations thereof.

-15. In so far as is practically possible, the committee shall in considering a statutory instrument, confer with the regulation-making authority which has made the statutory instrument that is before the committee for scrutiny, before tabling the report before the county assembly.
+- (a) containing only a resolution that the statutory instrument that stands referred to the committee is void: - (b) indicating the manner in an identified portion of the statutory instrument offends the criteria set out in section 12 and the recommendations thereof. - 15.
+In so far as is practically possible, the committee shall in considering a statutory instrument, and before tabling its report in the county assembly, confer with the regulation-making authority which has made the statutory instrument that is before the committee for scrutiny.